 What Does This Mean?

-The allegations levied against Patrick Rynn paint the picture of a broker who committed financial abuse.
+Financial elder abuse is a very serious charge as it can cause irreparable damage to elderly investors.
 The act occurs when a broker takes advantage of an elderly investor’s diminished capacity to make financial decisions.
-This can lead to brokers coercing these investors into purchasing equities that are not suitable for them, or trading their portfolio in an excessive manner, or even converting their money for their own personal use.
+This can lead to brokers coercing these investors into purchasing equities that are not suitable for them, trading their portfolio in an excessive manner, or even converting their money for their own personal use.
 Regardless of whatever form it takes, financial elder abuse is a heinous abuse of power and can lead to more than just a loss of capital, but also depression and stress that can greatly reduce an investor’s life span.

 Oakes & Fosher Can Help